ForceBuilders/candystore/README.md

 # Candy Store Take Home Exercise

 Welcome!
-This take home exercise is designed to simulate the onboarding experience of a Senior Quality Assurance Analyst joining an in progress project.
+This take-home exercise is designed to simulate the onboarding experience of a Senior Quality Assurance Analyst joining an in progress project.
 You'll be evaluating a live, in development web application that has not yet received professional QA attention.

 ---